Kids--teens, pre-teens, and even those in their early twenties---often talk to their friends using a different set of

 In the US, this includes “bae”, “dope” (it means good, not the drugs), “YOLO” (not sure if this is still a thing), “swag”, “turnt”, and so on.

 It’s the same thing in France.
 The young crowd sprinkle their sentences with words that are uber cool, too.
 So if you want in on the secret to sounding young and hip, let’s take a look at some of the most common slang terms used by youngsters in French streets nowadays.

-With the Talk in French slang e-book, never misuse a slang expression: slang terms are marked as either offensive or popular so you’d know when it’s appropriate for everyday use or not.
-Check it out at the Talk in French Store.
+With the Talk in French Vocabulary Mastery Course never misuse a slang expression: slang terms are marked as either offensive or popular so you’d know when it’s appropriate for everyday use or not.
+Check it out below.

 Wait--let’s go back quickly.
 I mentioned Verlan, but you might be wondering what Verlan is.